maksymfritsak/test/get_started.md

-# Prerequirements:
+# Prerequisites
+Ensure the following before starting:
-* Recommended Python version: 3.11;
+* **Recommended Python Version:** 3.11

-* Supported platforms: Windows, MacOS, and Linux.
+* **Supported Platforms:** Windows, MacOS, Linux

-# Avaliable Data Types
+# Available Data Types

-RAD is designed to support both DICOM and NIfTI input file formats.
+RAD supports both DICOM and NIfTI input file formats, facilitating diverse medical imaging workflows.

-## DICOM:
+## DICOM

-Each patient folder should contain only one DICOM series and one RT struct file.
+Each patient's folder should contain exactly one DICOM series and one RT structure file.

-### CT:
+### CT

-Rad reads the image in Hounsfield Units, without intensity conversion.
+RAD reads CT images in Hounsfield Units directly, without performing intensity conversion.

-### PT:
+### PT

-Rad calculates the SUV_bw and performs any further operations on the SUV array.
+For PET scans, RAD calculates the SUV_bw (Standardized Uptake Value, body weight) and processes the SUV data array for further operations.

-### MR:
+### MR

-Reads raw 3D arry without any conversion.
+MR images are processed as raw 3D arrays, with no data conversion applied.

-## NIFTI
+## NIfTI

-RAD supports both `.nii` and `.nii.gz` data formats.
+RAD handles both `.nii` and `.nii.gz` file formats efficiently.

-### CT, MR, PT:
+### CT, MR, PT

-For all imaging formats assumed that any needed conversion was done already, thus read only the raw 3D array.
+It is assumed that all necessary data conversions are pre-handled; RAD will only read the raw 3D data arrays.

-# How to prepare your data:
+# Preparing Your Data
+## Organizing Patient Data

-Place all your patient folders into ONE directory (aka folder).
+* Organize all patient folders into a single directory.

-For the ease of using Rad, paient folders should be renamed as integers (e.g. 1, 14, 325, etc.), without any specials symbols or letters (but numbers should not strictly follow each other.).
+* RECOMENDED: Rename patient folders using integers (e.g., 1, 14, 325) for simplicity.
+Avoid special symbols or letters, and the sequence of numbers need not be consecutive.

-Each patient folder should consist ONLY ONE patient.
+* Each folder should represent a single patient only.

-Studied structures shold have the same name among all studied patients (If you study left lung, then in every patient left lung structure should have the same name e.g. lung_left.
-For Rad structures lung_left, Lung_left, or LUNG_left are three different structures).
+## Standardizing Structure Names
+* Ensure consistency in naming the studied structures across all patients.
+For example, if studying the left lung, name it `lung_left` consistently in every patient folder.
+Variations such as `Lung_left` or `LUNG_left` will be treated as distinct structures.

-If one studies radiomics extructed from prostate CTV for 150 patients, for each patient there should be present a structure called similary e.g. 'prostate_CTV'.
-Variations (e.g. PROSTATE_CTV, prostate_1, etc.) are not alowed as assumed to represent different ROIs.
+* For a study involving radiomics extracted from the prostate CTV across 150 patients, each should have a similarly named structure, e.g., `prostate_CTV`.
+Avoid variations like `PROSTATE_CTV` or `prostate_1`, as these are assumed to represent different regions of interest (ROIs).

-For NIfTI: All image files should have the same name among all the studied patients.
+## File Naming Conventions for NIfTI
+* Maintain uniformity in file naming across all studied patients to streamline processing.

+By following these guidelines, you can optimize the configuration for RAD and ensure efficient processing of your medical imaging data.